wp-plugins/mybooktable/readme.txt

 This version adds **many** new buy button options, including Apple iBooks & Sony Reader.

 == Changelog ==

+= 2.1.3 =
+* Added a "max_book" attribute to all book listing shortcodes that can limit the number of shown books.
+* Fixed a bug that was interfering with the colon on book series box text.
+* Fixed a error message bug that cropped up when using certain permalink structures.
+* Removed the Signed by the Author Buy Button due to the service closing down.
+* Added the ability to use shortcodes in archive descriptions.
+* Improved compatability with various commonly used themes.

 = 2.1.2 =
 * Fixed problem caused by Jetpack Photon that caused Book Series images to not show up correctly